-1. Responsibility the ability to assume responsibility for the task in hand, and to work from given instructions without detailed supervision and help 2.
+ork r the assessment of practical exercises should be marked using the following criteria: the ability to assume responsibility for the task in hand, and to work from r the assessment of practical exercises Each practical exercise should be marked using the following criteria: 1.
+Responsibility the ability to assume responsibility for the task in hand, and to work from given instructions without detailed supervision and help 2.
 Initiative the ability to cope with problems arising in connection with the task, to see what needs to be done and to take effective action 3.
-Technique the ability to tackle a practical task in a methodical, systematic way, and to handle tools skillfully and to good effect 4.
+Technique the ability to tackle a practical task in a methodical, systematic way, and to handle tools skilfully and to good effect 4.
 Perseverance the ability to see a task through to a successful conclusion with determination and sustained effort 5.
 Quality the ability to attend to detail, so that the work is well finished and is well presented

-5.2.3 Guide for marking the practical exercises criteria
+5.2.3 Guide for marking against the practical exercises criteria

-1. Responsibility Marks • • • Follows written or verbal instructions without the need for help Carries out appropriate safety procedures Assumes responsibility easily and leads in group work 3 • Follows written or verbal instructions with a little help Is aware of the need for safety procedures but has difficulty recognising them without guidance Shows responsibility for the work 2 • Follows written or verbal instructions with considerable help Shows little regard for safety procedures, even when told Shows some responsibility for the work 0-1 2.
-Initiative Marks • • • Offers solutions or explanations to unexpected problems Recognises, and is able to anticipate, problems Solves problems without help Comments on imperfections of experimental methods or results 3

-Offers solutions or explanations to unexpected problems after seeking advice Solves problems with help Recognises faults in experimental methods, given some pointers 2 Is uncertain how to proceed and requires considerable help Recognises only the most obvious errors in experimental methods after considerable guidance 0-1 3.
-Technique Marks Approaches tasks methodically and systematically Handles tools/apparatus skillfully and confidently Carries out practical procedures with dexterity 3 Handles tools/apparatus effectivelyCarries out practical procedures adequately 2 Handles tools/apparatus clumsilyCarries out practical procedures with difficulty 0-1 4.
-Perseverance Marks Completes all the required practical tasks and attendant written work Has a positive attitude and is well motivated Carries out repetitive procedures willingly 3 Completes the required practical tasks and attendant written work with a little encouragement Carries out repetitive procedures willingly 2 Does not complete the required practical tasks and attendant written work Is somewhat disinterested/impatient when carrying out work and is disinclined to repeat procedures 0-1 5.
-Quality Marks Performs practical work thoroughly, pays attention to detail and produces a very good final result Produces accurate, clear and neatly presented written work 3 Performs practical work thoroughly for the most part and produces a satisfactory to good result Produces mostly accurate and clearly presented written work 2 Performs practical work in a rushed and superficial way and shows little concern for the finished product Produces inaccurate and poorly presented written work 0-1
+1. Responsibility Marks Follows written or verbal instructions without the need for help Carries out appropriate safety procedures Assumes responsibility easily and leads in group work 3 Follows written or verbal instructions with a little help Is aware of the need for safety procedures but has difficulty recognising them without guidance Shows responsibility for the work ut 2 Follows written or verbal instructions with considerable help Shows little regard for safety procedures, even when told Shows some responsibility for the work 0-1 2.
+Initiative Marks Offers solutions or explanations to unexpected problems Recognises, and is able to anticipate, problems Solves problems without help Comments on imperfections of experimental methods or results 3 Offers solutions or explanations to unexpected problems after seeking advice Solves problems with help Recognises faults in experimental methods, given some pointers 2 mm.
+Co 3.
+Technique Approaches tasks methodically and systematically Handles tools/apparatus skilfully and confidently Carries out practical procedures with devterity abaCamb. • Approaches tasks methodically and systematically Handles tools/apparatus skilfully and confidently Carries out practical procedures with dexterity 3 • Handles tools/apparatus effectively Carries out practical procedures adequately 2 • Handles tools/apparatus clumsily Carries out practical procedures with difficulty 0-1 4.
+Perseverance Marks • Completes all the required practical tasks and attendant written work Has a positive attitude and is well motivated 3 • Completes the required practical tasks and attendant written work with a little encouragement Carries out repetitive procedures willingly 2 • Does not complete the required practical tasks and attendant written work Is somewhat disinterested/impatient when carrying out work and is disinclined to repeat procedures 0-1 5.
+Quality Marks • Performs practical work thoroughly, pays attention to detail and produces a very good final result Produces accurate, clear and neatly presented written work 3 • Performs practical work thoroughly for the most part and produces a satisfactory to good result Produces mostly accurate and clearly presented written work 2 • Performs practical work in a rushed and superficial way and shows little concern for the finished product Produces inaccurate and poorly presented written work 0-1 www.PapaCambridge.com This should address the parts of Assessment Objective AO3 where candidates produce a hypothesis, pla and carry out an investigation.
+The data collected is recorded, analysed and conclusions made.
+A written report is required and the limitations of the investigation noted.
+This is assessed according to the criteria stated in section 5.2.9.
+The practical work done during this investigation can be organised in such a way as to constitute practical exercises which can be assessed as such.

-5.2.4 Practical Investigation
+5.2.4 Practical investigation